Skip to main content

 I. Ephesus (late 1st century, early 100s)

 The Apostolic Fathers were leaders of churches at the end of the first century and the start of the second.
-By this time, there was a diaspora of Christian communities across the known world.
+By this time, there was a diaspora of Christian communities around the eastern end of the Mediterranean and stretching as far west as Rome and maybe Spain.
 In many ways, their form of service and organisation was similar to that of the Jewish synagogues.
-Both the Christian churches and Jewish synagogues were part of a larger category of "societies" (societas) which brought together people with shared interests ranging from religious faith to grass-roots firefighters.
-With the exception of the Jewish churches, the language of the services until the 300s was Greek, even at Rome.
-A key text dating back to this time is the Didache, which is basically a manual on Christian living and church life.
-Besides describing arrangements for Christian baptism, and an early set prayers for Communion, the Didache describes a time when each church was governed by a leadership team, which it refers to as "bishops and deacons”, elected by rank-and-file church members.
+Both the Christian churches and Jewish synagogues were part of a larger category of "societies" (societas), i.e. associations which brought together people with shared interests ranging from religious faith to grass-roots firefighters.
+With the exception of the Aramaic-speaking Jewish churches, the language of the services until the 300s was Greek, even at Rome.
+A key text dating back to this time and hailing from Syria is the Didache, which is basically a manual on Christian living and church life.
+Besides describing the "two ways" (exhortation to Christian living), arrangements for Christian baptism, and an early set prayers for Communion, the Didache describes the church being governed by "bishops and deacons” who were elected by rank-and-file church members.

-The Apostolic Fathers wrote letters to some of the churches, not dissimilar to the ones written by Paul and other Apostles.
-For example, Ignatius of Antioch, on his way to Rome, where he was eventually martyred in the Coliseum, wrote letters to the churches in the cities he would travel through, such as Ephesus.
-These, and other writings by the Apostolic Fathers, are mainly concerned with moral instruction and the unity the church.
+The Apostolic Fathers wrote letters to some of the churches - not dissimilar to the ones written by Paul and other Apostles.
+For example, Ignatius of Antioch, on his way to Rome, where he was eventually martyred in the Coliseum in 107, wrote letters to seven churches in cities he would travel through, such as Ephesus.
+These, and other writings by the Apostolic Fathers, touch on theological issues, for example, the incarnation or the Trinity, but they are mainly concerned with moral instruction and unity in the church.
 For example, they deal with divisions in churches, and appeal for unity.
 What is it that unites a local church?
-The answer the Apostolic Fathers gave was, the Lord’s supper at which the bishop presided (the leading elder of each city church came to be known as the bishop, moving away from the terminology of the Didache, see above).
+The answer the Apostolic Fathers gave was, the Lord’s Supper at which the leading elder of each city church presided.
+This role of the presiding elder came to be known as bishop, moving away on the terminology of Clement of Rome and the Didache, see above.
 A local church was one that shares communion together at the Lord’s supper.
+The Apostolic Fathers had a high view of communion, emphasising that we feed on the true body and blood of Christ.
+Ignatius referred to communion as the "medicine of immortality".

 The New Testament describes churches being formed at Jerusalem and surrounding areas (including Samaria), then at Antioch, later in Asia Minor (modern-day Turkey), and then what is now Greece, and at the imperial capital at Rome.
 Paul refers to gospel work in Illyricum (northern Balkans), and to plans to preach in Spain.
-Besides the cities and places mentioned in the New Testament, at this time and later, the church also spread east, into Mesopotamia (Edessa, Arbela, Nisibis) and Parthia/Persia, south, into Egypt (Alexandria) and Libya (Cyrene), and west, into North Africa (Carthage) and Gaul.
+Besides the cities and places mentioned in the New Testament, at this time and later, the church also spread east, into Mesopotamia (Edessa, Arbela, Nisibis) and Parthia/Persia, south, into Egypt (Alexandria) and Libya (Cyrene), and west, into North Africa (Carthage).
 Increasingly, the Jewish contingent in the Christian church dwindled, for example after the events of 70 and 135 CE, which led to Jerusalem, renamed Aelia Capitolana, becoming a Gentile-only city.
-The Jewish Christian community relocated to places such as Pella (other side of the Jordan).
 From 135, the bishops at Jerusalem were all Gentiles.
+A Jewish Christian community survived, relocating to places such as Pella (other side of the Jordan).
+Justin Martyr (100s) and Jerome (300s) refer, albeit not very sympathetically, to Jewish Christians who continue to keep the law.
+Within the Jewish Christian community, there appears to have been a distinction between the orthodox Nazarenes and the heterodox Ebionites, the latter having an inadequate view of Christ.

 "In whom was it possible for us, the lawless and ungodly, to be justified, except in the Son of God alone?
 O the sweet exchange, O the incomprehensible work of God, O the unexpected blessings, that the sinfulness of many should be hidden in one righteous person, while the righteousness of one should justify many sinners!"